Submissions

 Kinds of Contributions

 The Journal is organised around four sections.
 The first two host substantive original works and are blind peer-reviewed (by one academic oriented and one activist-based).
 The other two have a more open and dialogical format and are not peer-reviewed.
 Aside from these, the Journal will always be introduced by a short Editorial written by the RHJ issue editors.
-The sections are:
+For more information on the journal sections, see below.

 The RHJ also accepts proposal for thematic Special Issues.
 If you have an idea and a set of coherent papers/interventions that you’d like to submit for consideration, please write a 1,500 word proposal including your name(s), affiliation(s), title of the special issue, content table with names of each author(s) and a description of what the special issue is about.
 In the latter, please make sure to identify why you consider your proposal to be a good fit with the RHJ.
 To submit your proposal, please send it via email to collective@radicalhousingjournal.org.